Spring 2017 - Volume 1, Issue 2

 Memorandum of understanding signed in Anguilla

 Senior leadership from the College of Coastal Georgia and Anguilla Community College (ACC) signed a Memorandum of Understanding (MoU) and Exchange Agreement on February 3, 2017, to provide international educational opportunities for students, faculty and staff that will be beneficial to both institutions.
-College of Coastal Georgia delegates Dr. Tracy Pellett, Provost and Vice President of Academic Affairs, and Dr. James Lynch, Interim Director of International Education and Director of Institutional Effectiveness, visited Anguilla Community College on February 1 to meet with government and education officials.
+College of Coastal Georgia delegates Dr. Tracy Pellett, Provost and Vice President of Academic Affairs, and Dr. James (Jim) Lynch from the Office of International Education visited Anguilla Community College on February 1 to meet with government and education officials.
 Anguilla is a British Overseas Territory in the Eastern Caribbean.

 Discussions have already gotten underway between Dr. Tate Holbrook, Assistant Professor of Biology, and members of the Anguilla Department of the Environment about potential collaborations in ecological research and education.
 The Department presented their current and recent projects, including habitat mapping, ecosystem assessments, monitoring and research of both threatened and invasive species, and environmental management, as well as a lack of data on the diversity and distribution of terrestrial and aquatic invertebrates, especially insects.
 "We agreed that CCGA students and faculty could contribute to their mission by surveying insect communities in different environments, curating specimens for preservation and identification [with support from external taxonomists/museum specialists], and analyzing patterns of biodiversity," said Dr. Holbrook.
 "They also mentioned opportunities to study aquatic ecosystems, terrestrial vertebrates, and plants."